-The Atacama Large Millimetre/submillimetre Array (ALMA) is expected to be the leading observatory at millimetre and submillimetre wavelengths for many decades to come.
+The Atacama Large Millimetre/sub-millimetre Array (ALMA) is expected to be the leading observatory at millimetre and sub-millimetre wavelengths for many decades to come.
 ALMA is a global collaboration involving East Asia, Europe, North America and the host country Chile.
 ALMA comprises 66 high-precision antennas equipped with receiver and digital electronics systems to observe in the frequency range from 30 GHz to 1 THz and at angular resolutions down to 6 milliarcsec.
 Using a fully dynamic scheduling system and innovative calibration strategies, the ALMA system allows observers to make the best use of the atmospheric conditions on the Chajnantor plateau at 5000 m altitude in the Atacama desert.
 The European contribution to the ALMA project is led by ESO on behalf of its member states.

 ALMA has performed scientific observations since September 2011, in addition to regular commissioning and science verification.
 Each observing period offers another opportunity for astronomers to propose science projects with ALMA.
-In the call for proposals for Cycle 5 the following capabilities are offered: forty three 12-m antennas in the 12-m Array and eleven 7-m antennas in the Morita array, also called Atacama Compact Array (ACA) plus four 12-m antennas for single-dish observations (Total Power Array, which can also be added to the main array); eight frequency bands (3, 4, 5, 6, 7, 8, 9, and 10, covering wavelengths from about 3.1 to 0.35 mm) and maximum baselines ranging from 155 m to 16 km; band 5 observations from March 2018 on, band 4 polarisation observations, VLBI observations, Solar Observations and Large Programmes.
-More details on the capabilities of ALMA are given in the Proposer's Guide, available at the ALMA Science Portal at http://almascience.org.
+Details on the new capabilities in this cycle are given in the Proposer's Guide, available at the ALMA Science Portal at http://almascience.org.
 More information on the ALMA project can also be found on the Science Portal.